xwp/xwpwa/assets/src/css/readme.md

 Default/reset style to fluid images.
 Transition for lazy images done by JS.

+#### Forms

+Default/reset style for form elements: input, select, button, textarea, optgroup.
+A common border is set for all the elements, the value can be changed with the variables declared at the top of the file.
+The focus style is set in that file too, with a box-shadow to respect the border-radius if there is one.
+The button got only a reset and must be style as a component.

+#### Typography tags

+Some reset/default style for typographic elements.
+The file contains the variables associated.

 #### Tables

 Default/reset style to table.
 If there no tables used in the theme, this file can be commented from the index file.

+#### Embeds

+Default/reset style to embeds elements (embed, iframe,object).

 ---